delvatt/gitops-release/README.md

           github-org-and-repo:  "myorg/infra-as-code-repo"
           repo-base-branch:  "base-branch-name"
 ```
+If the base branch does not exist in the remotes/origin, then the action will stop with an error.

 Also, to target a specifc branch where to apply the changes in the infra as a code repositoy, just add the target branch name as an extra parameter, just like this:
 ```